Prime Time Research Media Announces Winners of Global Healthcare Excellence Awards & India Excellence Awards, 2024 - www.lokmattimes.com

 Prime Time Research Media Announces Winners of Global Healthcare Excellence Awards & India Excellence Awards, 2024

-PNN New Delhi [India], November 21: Prime Time Research Media Pvt Ltd, in association with partners News10india (News Partner), ...
+New Delhi [India], November 21: Prime Time Research Media Pvt Ltd, in association with partners News10india (News Partner), IgoUgo ...

 New Delhi [India], November 21: Prime Time Research Media Pvt Ltd, in association with partners News10india (News Partner), IgoUgo (Travel Partner) & Xoom Studio (Creative Partner), concluded the prestigious Global Healthcare Excellence Awards & India Excellence Awards, 2024 on October 13, 2024, to celebrate and honor the winners at different levels and Segments for their continuing commitment to excellence, developing best practices and innovative strategies for the growth of the service sector with vision and inspiration.